vwesselkamp/ernie-extension/README.md

 immediately

 ## How it works
-For every visit to a page that you do, while the extension is active, there is a second visit happening in the background, in what I call the "shadow tab".
-The point of this second visit is to be able to determine, which cookies are ID cookies.
+For every visit to a page that you perform while the extension is active, there is a second visit happening in the background, in what is called the "shadow tab".
+This second visit determines which cookies are ID cookies.
 The second visit in the "shadow tab" is performed in a different container (in Firefox a "contextual identity", in Chrome an incognito tab), which has its own cookie store.
 If we now compare the cookies set in the foreground tab and the ones from the shadow tab and we find a cookie with the same key but a different value, we can estimate that this cookie can be used to track you.